edgexfoundry/edgex-docs/docs_src/V2TopLevelMigration.md

 The Event/Reading data stored by Core Data is considered transient and of little value once it has become old.
 The V2 versions of these data collections will be empty until new Events/Readings are received from V2 Device Services.

-The V1 ValueDescriptors have be remove in V2.
+The V1 ValueDescriptors have been removed in V2.

 ### Core Metadata